WangShuShen/ECG_detect_OSA/README.md

 ```

 #### GMA303KU part
-- GMA303KU is same with Example project
+- GMA303KU is same as Example project
 #### Main fuction
+- Main fuction is to controle all I/O.
 ```c
 /**************************************************************************************************
     (C) COPYRIGHT, Himax Technologies, Inc. ALL RIGHTS RESERVED